cross-org/deepmerge/README.md

 ## Overview

-The deepMerge library offers a versatile and cross-runtime function for performing deep merges of objects in JavaScript environments, including Deno, Bun, and Node.js.
-It is designed to handle complex data structures, including arrays, Maps, Sets, and primitive values, with customizable behavior for array merging.
+Cross-runtime deep object merging in JavaScript environments, including Deno, Bun, Node.js and Browser.
+It is designed to handle complex data structures, including arrays, Maps, Sets, and primitive values.
+It provides flexible customization options for handling array, Set, and Map merging strategies.

 ## Features

-- **Deep Merging:** Recursively merges objects, including handling of Maps, Sets, and arrays, ensuring a deep integration of source objects into a target object.
-- **Customizable Array Merging Strategies:** Offers three strategies for array merging:
+* **Cross-Runtime Compatibility:**
+* **Deep Merging:** Recursively combines objects at all levels of nesting.
+* **Array Merging Customization:** Choose among strategies:
+    * `combine` (default): Concatenates arrays, preserves duplicates.
+    * `unique`: Produces an array of unique elements.
-  - `concatenate` (default): Combines arrays by appending elements from the source array to the target array.
+    * `replace`: Overwrites the target array with the source array.
-  - `unique`: Merges arrays by creating a new array with only unique elements from both the source and target arrays.
+* **Set Merging Customization:** Select between strategies:
+    * `combine` (default): Adds new set elements.
+    * `replace`: Overwrites the target set with the source set.
+* **Map Merging Customization:** Select between strategies:
+    * `combine` (default): Adds new entries, replaces entries with the same key.
-  - `replace`: Replaces the target array entirely with the source array.
+    * `replace`: Overwrites the target map with the source map.
-- **Cross-Platform Compatibility:** Works consistently across Deno, Bun, and Node.js environments, making it a flexible choice for various JavaScript projects.

 ## Installation